NovusX-Dev/RepairBeam/replit.md

 ## Overview

-Repair Beam is a comprehensive SaaS platform designed to streamline operations for repair businesses.
-Built as a multi-tenant system, it provides tools for managing clients, tracking repairs through Kanban boards, inventory management, point-of-sale operations, and customer support.
-The platform follows modern web architecture with a React frontend, Express.js backend, and PostgreSQL database using Drizzle ORM.
+Repair Beam is a multi-tenant SaaS platform designed for repair businesses.
+It provides tools for client management, repair tracking via Kanban boards, inventory management, point-of-sale operations, and customer support.
+The platform is built with a React frontend, Express.js backend, and PostgreSQL database, utilizing Drizzle ORM.
+Its purpose is to streamline operations and enhance efficiency for repair businesses.

 ## User Preferences